 It contains a variety of active compounds, including:

 Experts believe that these compounds have antioxidant and neuroprotective effects, helping to protect neurons from damage.
-It is also possible that these mushrooms influence the serotonin system, although research into precisely how is ongoing.
+It is also possible that these mushrooms influence the serotonin system, although research is ongoing.

 To date, research into reishi for anxiety has primarily focused on mice.
 A 2015 study investigated its effects using the forced swim test (FST).
 The FST is a behavioral test that researchers often use to trial new antidepressants.

-It found that after dosing with reishi extract, the mice had a reduced duration of immobility in the test.
-This finding is indicative of antidepressant activity.
+It found that after dosing with reishi extract, the mice had reduced duration of immobility in the test.
+This finding may represent a type of antidepressant property of the mushroom.
 Furthermore, there were no signs of toxicity or sedation, even with high doses.

 One of the best-studied mushrooms for mental health is lion’s mane (Hericium erinaceus).
 It is also known as bearded tooth fungus or monkey head mushroom.
-Like reishi, lion’s mane is prized in East Asian cultures.
-It can be classed as a functional food, a delicacy with additional benefits for health.
+Like reishi, lion’s mane is prized in East Asian cultures and considered a delicacy for its health benefits.

-Lion’s mane’s active compounds include two unique chemical groups called hericenones and erinacines, among others.
-They are small molecules, meaning that they should easily cross the blood-brain barrier, although research to confirm this is lacking.
+Lion’s mane’s key active compounds include two unique chemical groups called hericenones and erinacines.
+They are small molecules, meaning that they should easily cross the blood-brain barrier, although again, research is limited.

 However, laboratory studies show that hericenones and erinacines stimulate nerve growth factor production.
 It could also influence BDNF pathways to benefit neuronal health.